-FSA believes singling out the top performers based on independent, data-driven criteria can provide a fund house with a valuable distinction among its peers.
+FSA believes that identifying the top performers based on independent, data-driven criteria can provide a fund house with a valuable distinction among its peers.
 However, the process has to be clear, transparent and objective.
-FSA uses historical and forward-looking screens — both quantitative and qualitative methods of selecting the winners.
+FSA uses historical and forward-looking quantitative screening as well as qualitative methods to select winners.

 FSA FUND AWARDS

-The methodology for the shortlists is 100% quantitative, providing an apples-to-apples comparison.
+The methodology to determine the shortlists is 100% quantitative, providing an apples-to-apples comparison.

 Next, the shortlists are given to independent panels of well-known professionals from Asia’s fund selector community.
 Hong Kong and Singapore have separate judging panels to reflect the difference in offerings.